Menu

 Lifetime mortgages will release a percentage of your home equity.
 The older you are, the higher the percentage of your property wealth you can release.

 Using drawdown, you can release (usually) £10,000 as a first payment, leaving the rest of your approved amount on reserve.
-The total you can release is based on your current home valuation and the LTV percentage an equity release provider will offer.
+The total you can release is based on your current home valuation and the LTV percentage that an equity release provider will offer.

 Each plan provider has different rates they’ll pay, various interest rates, and qualification criteria, including the types of properties they’ll accept as security.

 Some will have different criteria for homeowners of ex-council homes.
-In contrast, others can require homes to be of standard construction, such as excluding those with flat roofs with only a few plan providers willing to approve equity release funding on leasehold properties.
+In contrast, others can require homes to be of standard construction, such as excluding those with flat roofs, with only a few plan providers willing to approve equity release funding on leasehold properties.

 For those with a leasehold property, most will require at least 99 years remaining on the leasehold to be eligible for equity release.
 There are specialist equity release providers for leaseholds needing equity release for care costs; however, you will need to speak to a specialist financial advisor who is independent of any equity release provider to ensure you receive impartial advice in your best interest.